nwfi postdoctoral fellowship training program

 • Learn about private practice.
 Most fellows come to us with good experience in state and federal systems and the fellowship year is a great opportunity to have supervised exposure to private practice.
 During the training year, fellows learn about how a private practice works.
 Fellows are exposed to the nuts and bolts of the practice in the following ways: assisting in hiring the next year’s postdoctoral fellows, billing, referral source management, contract development and management, practice development, and striving towards highest ethical standards.

-• Supervision and mentorship by multiple psychologists.
-Each fellow is supervised by at least 5 psychologists and will have the opportunity to train with and learn from all psychologists in the office.
+• Supervision and mentorship.
+Each fellow is supervised by two or more psychologists and will have the opportunity to consult with and learn from many psychologists in the office.
 Not only are our psychologists excellent at what they do, they are easy and fun to work with which creates a positive work environment.

 • Commitment to and focus on diversity.
 NWFI has strengthened its commitment to conducting forensic evaluations through a multicultural lens and helping report readers understand diversity issues with respect to sensitivity and relevancy.